Brainspotting for Anxiety and Panic Attacks

 Clients come to us confused as to whether they are anxious or depressed.
 The answer is quite often, both.
 Persistent worry and fear of the future that is typical with anxiety often brings up regrets from the past that is typical with depression.
 It is common for people who experience anxiety to also experience depression and vice versa.
 In fact, 50% of people who experience depression also report experiencing anxiety.

-Anxiety has been considered the common cold of mental health with more than 40 million adults in the United states experiencing anxiety every year.
+Anxiety has been considered the common cold of mental health with more than 40 million adults in the United States experiencing anxiety every year.
 That equals over 18% of the population and makes anxiety the #1 mental health diagnosis.
 Although anxiety is considered a mental illness or disorder, we find it more useful to think of it as an imbalance in the mind and body.
 While only 36% of people seek treatment, there are many effective treatments for anxiety.
 If you or someone you know is experiencing several of the following signs, consider reaching out for help.

 Common Symptoms of Anxiety